expln/metamath-lamp/src/metamath/api/macros/llm_prompt.md

   * `statement` is the statement itself (the content of the step).
 It is a required attribute of a step object.

 All steps added by the `addSteps` function are bookmarked by default.

+The order of steps does matter.
+A step can be derived from preceding steps only.

 #### updateSteps